Custom uploader

 Example: https://example.com/upload.php

-Parameters will be used to create URL query string.
+Parameters will be used to create a URL query string.

-syntax can be used as value to supply input text or URL.
+For text uploaders or URL shorteners, the {input} syntax can be used as a value to supply input text or a URL.

-Then query string will be appended to request URL like this when sending request:
+Then the query string will be appended to the request URL like this when sending the request:

 https://example.com/upload.php?api_key=eUM14R4g4pMs&private=true

-Headers can be used to pass additional information with request.
-Most of the time APIs use headers for authorization.
+Headers can be used to pass additional information with the request.
+Most of the time, APIs use headers for authorization.

-Default request headers can be overridden too like these:
+Default request headers can also be overridden, such as:

 Basic access authentication example: